NafisRayan/NafisRayan/README.md

 # 💫 About Me:
 **About Me**<br><br>Hello!
-My name is Nafis Rayan, and I am currently pursuing a Bachelor of Science in Computer Science & Engineering at BRAC University, Dhaka, Bangladesh, with an expected graduation year of 2025.<br><br>Skills<br>- **Proficient Languages:** HTML & CSS, C & C++, JavaScript, Python<br>- **Frameworks & Tools:** ReactJS, NextJS, NodeJS, Flask, Django, ThreeJS, Blender<br>- **Expertise:** Web & App Development, Data Analysis, Machine Learning, Graphics Design, Computer Vision<br><br>Feel free to reach out to me if you have any questions or would like to discuss potential collaborations or opportunities.
+My name is Nafis Rayan, I'm a part-time Software Engineer, also pursuing a Bachelor of Science in Computer Science & Engineering at BRAC University, with an expected graduation year of 2025.<br><br><br>- **Proficient Languages:** HTML & CSS, C & C++, JavaScript, Python, Dart.<br>- **Frameworks & Tools:** ReactJS, NextJS, NodeJS, Flask, Django, ThreeJS, Blender.<br>- **Expertise:** Web & App Development, Data Analysis, Machine Learning, UI/UX Design, Computer Vision.<br><br>Feel free to reach out to me if you have any questions or would like to discuss potential collaborations or opportunities.

 ## 🌐 Socials: